ganesh9495/project-work/README.md

-The University of Texas at Dallas
+The University of Texas at Dallas:
 Master of Science in Supply Chain Management

 My Courses:
 Spring 2025:
 OPRE 6302 Operations Management;